 Plus a couple of classic rides out around the Hebden Bridge area of West Yorkshire.

-These were all much longer rides, where he was in the saddle for hours on end, and it was noticeable that there were no complains about getting sore on any of the contact points with the bike (which was an obvious relief!)
+These were all much longer rides, where he was in the saddle for hours on end, and it was noticeable that there were no complaints about getting sore on any of the contact points with the bike (which was an obvious relief!)

 Like most almost-teenagers, N doesn't really do care and attention.
 Well, it speaks volumes that in the case of the Cube Stereo 140 Youth he's actually spent some time looking after it.
 Maybe it's the price that has jerked him into life, or perhaps just the fact that he loves riding it so much.
 Whatever the cause, it enabled me to get a very rare shot of Tester N in the very unusual position of washing a bike.
 Enjoy!

 What did 12 year old N think of the bike?